-Man Injects Himself Multiple Times With Semen To Cure Back Pain, Still Ends Up In Hospital
+Man Injects Himself Multiple Times With Semen To Cure Back Pain, Still Ends Up In TheHospital

 According to Gizmodo, the unnamed man from Dublin, Ireland, ended up in the hospital with “severe, sudden onset lower back pain” after lifting a “heavy steel object” three days prior.
 However, after an examination, a reddened swelling described as a “small, red papule” on his right arm was discovered.

-The man then admitted to injecting himself with a hypodermic needle he purchased online, and with his own semen in an attempt to cure his back pain.
+The man then admitted to injecting himself with his own semen using hypodermic needle he purchased online in an attempt to cure his back pain.

 “The patient disclosed that he had intravenously injected his own semen as an innovative method to treat back pain,” the report states.